tardate/LittleArduinoProjects/Electronics101/SubtractionLoopCounterKit/README.md

 ![Build](./assets/SubtractionLoopCounterKit_build.jpg?raw=true)

-## Some things that didn't go so well!
+## Some things that didn't go so well

 I started soldering the board with a hot air station, however this didn't work so well as the PCB footprints for the ICs are not quite the right size - they are a little too wide so the IC feet barely touch the pads.
 Reverting to chisel tip iron and I made quick work of it.